roydegeest/rakwireless-docs/docs/Product-Categories/WisLink/RAK2247/Datasheet/README.md

 ---
 tags:
   - datasheet
-  - wislink-lora
+  - wislink
-prev: ../overview/
+prev: ../Overview/
 next: false
 certifications:
   - [CE, https://downloads.rakwireless.com/LoRa/RAK2247-Mini-PCIe/Certification-Report/RAK2247_CE_Certificate.zip]
   - [FCC, https://downloads.rakwireless.com/LoRa/RAK2247-Mini-PCIe/Certification-Report/RAK2247_FCC_Certificate.zip]
 ---

-# RAK2247 LPWAN Gateway Concentrator Module Datasheet
+# RAK2247 WisLink-LoRa Datasheet

 <rk-img
   src="/assets/images/wislink-lora/rak2247/datasheet/rak2247-overview.png"
   width="50%"
-  caption="RAK2247 LPWAN Gateway Concentrator Module" />
+  caption="RAK2247 WisLink-LoRa"
+/>

 ### Product Description

-The **RAK2247 LPWAN Gateway Concentrator Module** is a LoRa® Concentrator module with mini-PCIe form factor based on the SX1301.
+The **RAK2247 WisLink-LoRa** is a LoRa® Concentrator module with mini-PCIe form factor based on the SX1301.
 This enables easy integration into routers and other networking equipment, adding gateway capabilities.
 The module can be used in any embedded platform offering a mini-PCIe slot with an SPI or USB connection.

 Despite its small size this is an 8 channel concentrator module.
 By integrating it together with a computing core a fully fledged gateway solution can easily be created.